-Step I The student shall present the complaint to the teacher, staff member, counselor, or administrator with whom the student has the complaint.

-Step II If the situation cannot be resolved, it is to be presented by the student to (if against a teacher, counselor, or staff member) an assistant principal.

-Step III If the situation cannot be resolved by the assistant principal, it will be turned over to the principal.
-Final appeal is with the principal.
-Student grievance forms and procedures may be obtained in the Assistant Principal's Office.
+- Step I: The student shall present the complaint to the teacher, staff member, counselor, or administrator with whom the student has the complaint. - Step II: If the situation cannot be resolved, it is to be presented by the student to (if against a teacher, counselor, or staff member) an Assistant Principal. - Step III: If the situation cannot be resolved by an Assistant Principal, it will be turned over to the Principal.
+Final appeal is with the Principal.
+Student grievance forms and procedures may be obtained in the Assistant Principals' Office.

-TARDY POLICY - SEE ATTENDANCE - Check-Ins/Tardies
+TARDY POLICY

+See "ATTENDANCE - Late Check-Ins / Tardies"